mscott99/Obsidian-Paper-Export/README.md

 # Obsidian to LaTeX Math Academic Paper Exporter
 This project exports an Obsidian note to a LaTeX math academic paper, retaining embeds as proofs and results.
 The main feature is to embed contents through Obsidian wikilinks from other local files.

 This program takes a single obsidian-style markdown note and converts it to latex.
 If the note has a header named "Body", it will take the content below that header instead.
 The program will convert obsidian elements to latex elements.

 ## State of the Project
-This project is in a very early stage, only tested on projects of the author.
+This project has only been tested on projects of the author, bug reports are appreciated.

-It is recommended to contact the author at the first problem when attempting to use this project.

 ## Usage
 1. install julia: use [juliaup](https://github.com/JuliaLang/juliaup).
+2. Clone this repository.
+3. Copy the ./example subdirectory to use as boilerplate.
+4. Modify the `config.yaml` to point to the correct locations.
+See what those paths should be [below](#config-file).
+6. In a terminal, navigate to the `./example` repository folder and run `chmod +x ./export.zsh`.
+Then run it with `./export.zsh`.
+7. Alternatively, run the julia script directly:

-2. Add the YAML package globally: in a terminal, run
+    1. Set up a julia environment with the YAML package installed, or install it globally:
-    ``` julia ``` to enter the julia REPL, then
-    ```julia
-    ] add YAML
     ```
+    julia -e "using Pkg; Pkg.add(\"YAML\")"
     ```
-    exit()
-    ```
-3. Clone this repository.
-4. Make a config file as described [below](#config-file).
-5. Optionally, add header and bibliography files to the output folder specified in the config file.
-6. In a terminal, navigate to the repository folder and run the script:
+    2.
     ```zsh
-    julia ./src/main.jl <config_file_path>
+    julia ./path/to/main.jl ./path/to/config.yaml
     ```
-    where `<config_file_path>` is the path to the config file you created.
+## What happens
+Upon export, in the `example/tex_output/`, the `output.tex` file is overwritten as well as `example/tex_output/Files`, but other files `bibliography.bib` and `header.tex` are not overwritten.
+To manually edit the latex, you should copy the exported directory to another location.
 ## Config File
 The config file is a YAML file that contains the following fields:
 - `main_doc_template`: path to the latex template file for the main document.
 It should contain `$abstract` and `$body` placeholders.
 - `ignore_quotes`: Whether to export quotes or ignore them.
-When ignoring them, quotes in markdown can be used to comment the markdown file without impacting the export.
+When ignoring quotes, they can be used as comments.
-- `input_folder_path`: path to the folder containing the markdown files, including the files that are to be embedded by the main longform file.
-All files should be in a single folder, no sub-folders are supported.
+- `input_folder_path`: path to the folder containing the markdown files, including all files that are to be embedded by the main longform file.
+The files can be in any sub-directory of the input_folder_path.
 - `output_folder_path`: path to the folder where the output files will be written.
 It will be created if it does not exist.
 - `longform_file_name`: name of the file to treat as the main document.
 It should be in the input folder.
 This field should not be a path, and not include the file extension.
 If the file has path `.../input_folder/longform.md`, then the field should be `longform`.